chef/automate/components/automate-chef-io/content/docs/users.md

 Navigate to _Users_ in the **Settings** tab and locate the user who needs a password reset.
 Navigate to their user page, and then the **Reset Password** tab.
 Provide a new password and confirm the new password, then select the **Reset Password** button.

-All local users can also reset their own passwords.
+All local users can also reset their own passwords from the _Profile_ menu.

 ### Changing Display Names

 Navigate to _Users_ in the **Settings** tab and locate the user who needs their display name changed.
-Navigate to their user page, provide a new display name and select the **Save** button.
+Navigate to their user page, provide a new display name, and select the **Save** button.

-All local users can also change their own display names.
+All local users can also change their own display names from the _Profile_ menu.

 ## User Self-Maintenance